|23 September 2022||30 May 2022|

 Please note that the number of applicants is limited.
 It is a first come, first served policy.
-We kindly encourage applicants to submit their documents and payment as early as possible.
+We kindly encourage applicants to submit their documents and payment as early as possible, once applications are open.

 The diploma of the European Board of Surgery Qualification (HPB Surgery) is obtained on passing Part I (Eligibility) and Part II (Examination).